RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

 .. [#] Because it's more fun.

-When the pick-up pile is exhausted, turn over the discard pile (leaving the top card behind) and place face-down as a new pick-up pile.
+When the pick-up pile is exhausted, turn over the discard pile (leaving the top card behind) and place face-down as a new pick-up pile; do not shuffle.
 No penalties may be extracted while this is being done.

 The Meaning of Cards